Victoria Place

 No analysis available

-Gas is very well supported across the listings.
-At least one public remark directly confirms it, and the MLS checkbox pattern is highly consistent, suggesting this is a building-level feature rather than a one-off agent error.
+Gas is very strongly supported across the listings.
+At least one public remark explicitly says the maintenance fee includes "gas," and the MLS checkbox pattern is highly consistent at 17/20 listings, making this a high-confidence building feature.

 One public remark explicitly states "The Maintenance Fee includes hot water," and MLS checkboxes also indicate HOTWAT on multiple listings.
 There is no remark indicating individual unit water heaters (WTRHTR) that would contradict building-supplied hot water, so evidence supports hot water being included.